greg-raven/Impeachment-Chronicles/_posts/2024-03-06-trump-emissions.md

 ---
-title: "Trump election win could add 4bn tonnes to US emissions by 2030"
+title: "Trump election win could add 4bn tonnes to U.S. emissions by 2030"
 layout: post
 tags:
 - Simon Evans
 - Verner Viisainen
 ---

-- A victory for Donald Trump in November's presidential election could lead to an additional 4bn tonnes of US emissions by 2030 compared with Joe Biden's plans, Carbon Brief analysis reveals.
+- A victory for Donald Trump in November's presidential election could lead to an additional 4bn tonnes of U.S. emissions by 2030 compared with Joe Biden's plans, Carbon Brief analysis reveals.

-This extra 4bn tonnes of carbon dioxide equivalent (GtCO2e) by 2030 would cause global climate damages worth more than $900bn, based on the latest US government valuations.
+This extra 4bn tonnes of carbon dioxide equivalent (GtCO2e) by 2030 would cause global climate damages worth more than $900bn, based on the latest U.S. government valuations.

 For context, 4GtCO2e is equivalent to the combined annual emissions of the EU and Japan, or the combined annual total of the world's 140 lowest-emitting countries.

 Put another way, the extra 4GtCO2e from a second Trump term would negate --- twice over --- all of the savings from deploying wind, solar and other clean technologies around the world over the past five years.

-If Trump secures a second term, the US would also very likely miss its global climate pledge by a wide margin, with emissions only falling to 28% below 2005 levels by 2030.
+If Trump secures a second term, the U.S. would also very likely miss its global climate pledge by a wide margin, with emissions only falling to 28% below 2005 levels by 2030.
 The US's current target under the Paris Agreement is to achieve a 50-52% reduction by 2030.

 Carbon Brief's analysis is based on an aggregation of modelling by various US research groups.
 It highlights the significant impact of the Biden administration's climate policies.
 This includes the Inflation Reduction Act --- which Trump has pledged to reverse --- along with several other policies.